Tea Knowledge

 Alishan Oolong is typically harvested in the spring and undergoes a meticulous process that includes withering, rolling, partial oxidation, and firing.
 The tea is carefully monitored to ensure a light oxidation level, which preserves the natural floral notes and fresh green qualities of the leaves.

-Oriental Beauty Tea requires a different approach.
+requires a different approach.
 It is harvested in the summer when the leafhoppers are most active.
 The tea is highly oxidized—much more so than most oolongs—and does not undergo roasting.
 This unique processing contributes to its distinctive flavor profile, marked by a natural sweetness and complex aromatic notes.

 Flavor Profiles